 The RPM Chicagoland conference is looming on the calendar at the end of October.
 Organizer Mike Skibbe recently sent details on the mini-kit that will be available to advance registrants.
 A sample model isn’t quite ready at this time but it will be available in four scales.

 The Helix – Around and Around and It Comes Out Here

-Nelson Moyer is back with an installment on wiring his layout.
+Nelson Moyer has been busy building his CB&Q layout.
+His latest adventure has been building a helix.
+Here’s Nelson with his tips and techniques.
 Click on any image here to review a larger size.